STEM OPT Extension: How to Apply

 Frequently Asked Questions

-Due to this verbiage, OIA recommends speaking with your employer to discuss being hired directly rather than working through a staffing or consulting agency.
-Applying for a STEM OPT extension while employed by a staffing or consulting agency does carry risk, OIA cannot guarantee that USCIS will find your employee/employer relationship to be a bona fide relationship, thus approving your application.
+As a result, OIA recommends speaking with your employer to discuss being hired directly rather than working through a staffing or consulting agency.
+Applying for a STEM OPT extension while employed by a staffing or consulting agency could carry some risk, OIA cannot guarantee that USCIS will find your employee/employer relationship to be a bona fide relationship, thus approving your application.

 When can I apply for my 24-month STEM extension?